frmichel/sparql-micro-service/deployment/corese/README.md

 ### How to use

-Edit file `corese-profile-sms.ttl` and replace '{INSTALL}' with the actual path where the SPARQL micro-services code is installed.
+Edit script `corese-server.sh` and customize variable 'CORESE' and 'SMSPATH' if needed.

-Edit file `corese-server.sh` and customize variable 'CORESE' if needed.
+Script `corese-server.sh` edits `corese-profile-sms.ttl` and replaces '{INSTALL}' with the actual path where the SPARQL micro-services code is installed.

 Then, run:
 ```bash